 This blog post discusses five ways to future-proof your surveillance system.

-Open architecture surveillance and security platforms allow you to benefit from a wide range of improved footage and incident management capabilities without having to replace existing hardware such as DVRs.
+Open-architecture security and surveillance platforms allow users to benefit from improved footage and incident management capabilities without replacing hardware such as DVRs.

 Integrate what you have and add the technologies you need as and when your budget allows.